General Motors Technical Center: Late 1950s to late 1970s

 GM sought to expand the Tech Center again by 1958, when it began enlarging the engineering division's offices and shop.
 The next year, GM announced that it would build an office and engineering building for its Ternstedt division at the Technical Center.
 GM also built utilitarian facilities, such as an incinerator and a storage building, during the late 1950s and early 1960s.
 The complex employed more than 5,000 people by the early 1960s.
 GM hosted guided public tours during that time, initially between Memorial Day and Labor Day.
 The Technical Center's early visitors included the boxer Ingemar Johansson, the animator Walt Disney, the Soviet politician Anastas Mikoyan, King Baudouin of Belgium, King Hussein of Jordan, and Prince Tomislav of Yugoslavia.
 The Ternstedt buildings, adjacent to the Fisher Body buildings on the east campus, opened in June 1962.

-GM expanded its test track at the Tech Center in 1964, at which point the complex had over 7,000 annual visitors from nearly every U.S. state and dozens of countries.
+GM expanded its test track at the Tech Center in 1964, at which point the complex had over 7,000 visitors annually from nearly every U.S. state and dozens of countries.
 The same year, GM announced plans to construct a training center for mechanics, consisting of three wings; the training center opened in mid-1965.
 GM then announced in 1966 that it would build a three-story computer laboratory at the Tech Center for its research division, which opened two years later as the analysis building.
 The Facilities Operations Building opened in 1969, and GM announced that year that it would be developing an emission control laboratory at the Chevrolet building cluster.
 The emission building, along with another storage building, was completed in 1970.
 The Tech Center continued to operate tours in the early 1970s, with more than ten thousand annual visitors from around the world; visitors were transported by vans that traveled across the complex every hour.
 In addition, an express bus service to Detroit began serving the Tech Center in 1971.
 GM announced plans in 1972 for an aerodynamic facility with a new wind tunnel for large vehicles.
 The aerodynamic lab, which would have been among the world's largest, was delayed during the mid-1970s, amid financial issues.